KJone1/Terraform_lab/gcp/modules/network/README.md

 # Network Configuration

- Module to deploy VPC network and firewall rules in GCP
+ Module to deploy VPC network and firewall rules in GCP.

 ## Inputs